 There are always high-profile runners that most Cheltenham tips for the race centre on including three mares who could stay against their own sex.
 Five horses in total could run in another Festival contest from the initial field.
 These are the Champion Hurdle runners entered this year:

 Some 24 Cheltenham horses feature among initial Champion Chase entries this year.
 That is up on previous recent seasons with the two-mile division apparently reaching a crossroads between generations.
-At the first forfeit stage, some will inevitably defect to the Ryanair Chase due to duplicate entries.

 Some 25 initial entries for the Close Brothers / David Nicholson Mares’ Hurdle came out in January, but it has a new slot in the Cheltenham Festival schedule on St Patrick’s Thursday in 2026.
 This means a switch from the Old Course to the even more testing New Course.